Naby Twimumu

-Naby Twimumu (born 24 August 1990) is a Luxembourgish international footballer who plays for Munsbach, as a centre forward.
+Naby Twimumu (born 24 August 1990) is a Luxembourgish former footballer who played as a centre forward.

 Career

-Born in Kinshasa, Twimumu has played club football in Belgium and Luxembourg for Jeunesse Arlonaise, FC Swift Hesperange, CS Muhlenbach, FC Mamer 32, US Moutfort-Medingen, US Sandweiler, FC Lorentzweiler, AS ALSS Luxembourg and SC Bettembourg.
+Born in Kinshasa, Twimumu played club football in Belgium and Luxembourg for Jeunesse Arlonaise, FC Swift Hesperange, CS Muhlenbach, FC Mamer 32, US Moutfort-Medingen, US Sandweiler, FC Lorentzweiler, AS ALSS Luxembourg and SC Bettembourg.

 He earned one international cap for Luxembourg in 2008.